fT0xicw5916/ManageBac-Plus/README.md

 python app.py
 ```
 The app will be deployed at `http://localhost:8080/` and will be open to LAN by default.
+### Parameters
+In case you have a custom installation/configuration of MySQL, you can specify the username, password, and port for MBP to connect to with the environment variables `db_username`, `db_password`, and `db_port` respectively.

 ## Current limitations
 We're all just high school students and making perfect dynamic websites is obviously not our daily job.
 Hence I'll have to admit that there are many limitations to the current website: